With U.S. healthcare bill in disarray, Republicans demand revamp

 The Senate legislation would drastically cut Medicaid beginning in 2025, phase out Obamacare's Medicaid expansion, repeal most of the law's taxes, end a penalty on Americans who do not obtain insurance and overhaul Obamacare's subsidies to help people buy insurance with tax credits.

-The failure to push the Senate bill through rapidly has exposed frustration among some Republicans over the manner the bill was crafted - by a small group behind closed doors and unveiled only a week ago - and by Trump's changing stances on healthcare legislation.
+The failure to push the Senate bill through rapidly has exposed frustration among some Republicans over the way the bill was crafted - by a small group behind closed doors and unveiled only a week ago - and by Trump's changing stances on healthcare legislation.

 The House of Representatives passed its version of a healthcare bill last month after a similar struggle to get conservatives and moderates on the same page.
 The CBO has said some 23 million people would lose their coverage under the House bill over a decade.